How do you cram in all the best the city of Rome has to offer if you’ve only got three days?

 One of Rome’s most famous sites, after the Colosseum!
 Not only is the Pantheon a beautiful building, but it is also full of fun facts for kids.
 Nearby, if attention will hold, you can also see the church of San Luigi dei Francesi, Piazza della Minerva and Piazza di Pietra.

-If your children love cats, you can take a break from pure sightseeing in the nearby Cat Sanctuary in Largo di Torre Argentina.
 Set among ancient Roman ruins, it is a great way to break up a morning of walking through the famous cobbled streets and hidden courtyards of this part of Rome

 Lunch: Piazza del Pantheon area

 There are plenty of cafés to find in this corner of Rome.
 One to try is Enoteca Cul de Sac, which is a wine bar welcoming to children and serving nice home made meals and some kids favourite such as lasagna.